rimas-kudelis/Payum/docs/laravel/examples.md

          $payment->setClientEmail('foo@example.com');
          $payment->setDetails(array(
            // put here any fields in a gateway format.
-           // for example if you use Paypal ExpressCheckout you can define a description of the first item:
+           // for example if you use PayPal Express Checkout you can define a description of the first item:
            // 'L_PAYMENTREQUEST_0_DESC0' => 'A desc',
          ));
          $storage->update($payment);